Search String

 Impossible Mission 1984 Commodore 64

-Dennis Caswell's Impossible Mission of 1984 also features contiguous screen-edge exploration via fancy wipe transitions.
-Featuring a rotoscoped avatar, automap, interactable pocket computer, interactable placeables, moveable platforms, digitized speech, vertically-scrolling elevator movement and Rogue-like procedural generation, Impossible Mission was an extremely advanced platform-adventure game for 1984.
+Dennis Caswell's Impossible Mission on the Commodore 64 also features contiguous screen-edge exploration via fancy wipe transitions.
+Featuring a rotoscoped avatar, automap, interactable pocket computer, interactable placeables, moveable platforms, digitized speech, vertically-scrolling elevator movement and Rogue-like procedural generation, Impossible Mission was an advanced platform-adventure game for 1984.

 The Last Ninja 1987 Commodore 64